-One of the most interesting aspects of the campaign was the ways in which those working on its behalf began to think about photographic images as tools that might assist their efforts, or aid metropolitan comprehension of the extent of suffering.
+One of the most interesting aspects of the campaign was the ways in which those working on its behalf began to think about photographic images as tools that might assist their efforts or aid metropolitan comprehension of the extent of suffering.
 One visitor to the relief camps that had been established in southern India to distribute food to the starving thought the publication of photographs might help the British public understand the “native expression”: their “bones speak.”
-Dr William Cornish, surgeon-general of Madras, publicly challenged the extent of assistance and rations given by the colonial government, and lamented that he did not have “a photographer temporarily attached to my office while moving about amongst the famine-stricken people of this Presidency.”
-Words could only “feebly represent the actual facts”, but a photograph would help members of the government “see the living skeletons assembled at feeding houses as I see them.”
+Dr. William Cornish, surgeon-general of Madras, publicly challenged the extent of assistance and rations given by the colonial government and lamented that he did not have “a photographer temporarily attached to my office while moving about amongst the famine-stricken people of this Presidency.”
+Words could only “feebly represent the actual facts,” but a photograph would help members of the government “see the living skeletons assembled at feeding houses as I see them.”
 He concluded: “Children of all ages [are] in such a condition of emaciation that nothing but a photographic picture could convey an adequate representation of their state.”
 Another correspondent to the Friend of India wrote about his “irresistible longing” to send home photographs of “the living skeletons” because “words convey a poor idea of the appearance of a human being for some days before he dies of starvation.”
 “If the London Illustrated or the Graphic had an artist here for a week,” the letter concluded, “he could create a sensation all over England that would surpass the stir that was made about the Bulgarian atrocities.”

 In these estimations a photograph becomes an object of desire, of longing, one that might carry experience from one part of the empire to another.
 In that sense, the photograph was perceived to breach distance.
 There is continuity here with the eighteenth-century philosophers who considered sight essential to the creation of sympathy.
-As a technology capable of collapsing the perception of distance, of seeing metaphorically with the same eye, photography could take the place and indeed, offer a better picture of suffering, than words.
-Famine relief provided an opportunity to enact Christian principles, but it also enabled members of the extended British world to demonstrate a particular kind of empire loyalty that distinguished them as a civilised, white community from a vulnerable, racial other: “their wretchedness,” as one editorial put it, “is our opportunity.”
-Sympathy in this sense required distance – these people are so wretched, so distant from us that we are prompted to act – yet paradoxically, that distance was most effectively created by a technology that was seen to bridge distance, by providing photographic evidence, by seeing, as Dr Cornish put it “the living skeletons … as I see them.”
+As a technology capable of collapsing the perception of distance, of seeing metaphorically with the same eye, photography could take the place of and indeed offer a better picture of suffering than could words.
+Famine relief provided an opportunity to enact Christian principles, but it also enabled members of the extended British world to demonstrate a particular kind of empire loyalty that distinguished them as a civilized, white community from a vulnerable, racial other: “their wretchedness,” as one editorial put it, “is our opportunity.”
+Sympathy in this sense required distance: these people are so wretched, so distant from us that we are prompted to act – yet paradoxically, that distance was most effectively created by a technology that was seen to bridge distance by providing photographic evidence, by seeing, as Dr. Cornish put it, “the living skeletons . . . as I see them.”

-The Congo Reform Association, 1903–13
+The Congo Reform Association, 1903–1913